Mesoscopic Helices of Polar Domains in a Quadruple Perovskite

-After light hole doping through copper substitution, a combined X-ray and neutron study has proposed two novel low-temperature phase transitions in BiCu$_{0.1}$Mn$_{6.9}$O$_{12}$ that radically differ from those in the parent BiMn$_{7}$O$_{12}$ compound \cite{khalyavin2020emergent}.
-Instead of the usual phase transitions, the system hosts two incommensurately modulated phases, characterized by strong incommensurate satellite reflections in reciprocal space.
-Structural refinements using superspace groups have proposed a long-sought helical dipole wave, featuring continuous rotation of Bi atomic displacements in a helical pattern, which defines an axial vector along the pseudocubic $[111] _{pc}$ orientations lying on the ($\bar{1}\bar{1}1$)$_{pc}$ pseudocubic plane (labeled I, II and III in Fig. 2A).
-By precisely fitting and mapping atomic positions using HAADF-STEM along [$1\bar{1}0$]$_{pc}$ axis (Fig. 2B), we extract (i) local bond distances, \textit{$d_{[110]pc}$} and (ii) polar displacement of Bi atoms relative to the Mn sublattice, $\mathbf{\Delta}_{\mathrm{Bi}}$, as defined in the right panel of Fig. 2B.
+After light copper doping, two novel low-temperature phase transitions that radically differ from those in BiMn$_{7}$O$_{12}$ have been proposed, based on X-ray and neutron studies \cite{khalyavin2020emergent}.
+Specifically, a helical dipole wave in ferroelectric crystals was claimed to be discovered, characterized by strong incommensurate satellite reflections in reciprocal space.
+The proposed helical dipole wave features continuous rotation of Bi atomic displacement in a helical pattern along an axial vector along the pseudocubic $[111] _{pc}$ orientations lying on the ($\bar{1}\bar{1}1$)$_{pc}$ pseudocubic plane (labeled I, II and III in Fig. 2A).
+By precisely fitting and mapping atomic positions using HAADF-STEM along [$1\bar{1}0$]$_{pc}$ axis (Fig. 2B), we extract (i) local bond distances, \textit{$d_{[110]pc}$} and (ii) polar displacements of Bi atoms relative to the Mn sublattice, $\mathbf{\Delta}_{\mathrm{Bi}}$, as defined in the right panel of Fig. 2B.
 Figure 2C shows differences in \textit{$d_{[110]pc}$} when polar displacements are along three inequivalent $<$110$> _{pc}$ direction, the polar displacement undergoes a 120-degree counterclockwise rotation within the ($\bar{1}\bar{1}1$)$_{pc}$ plane.
 Here, the sense of rotation is defined when viewed along [$\bar{1}\bar{1}\bar{1}$]$_{pc}$.
 This produces an asymmetry within the Type-I domains: on one side, they are always preceded by a Type-II domain and, on the other, followed by a Type-III domain.
 These arrangements extend over hundreds of nanometers and are consistently observed across multiple samples and regions (Fig. S8), indicating a long-range mesoscale helical ordering of polar domains.
-Such a helical state is an unusual realization of structural chirality, manifesting in this case as a left-handed variant along [$\bar{1}\bar{1}1$]$_{pc}$ direction.
+Such a helical state is an unusual realization of structural chirality, manifesting in this case as a left-handed variant along the [$\bar{1}\bar{1}1$]$_{pc}$ direction.
 This mesoscopic helix of polar domains is chiral because it is not superimposable on its mirror image.